Debkal/gaitassessor/README.md

 ## Gait Assesor

-This is a machine learning model that makes an assessment of a person's gait with an input of a video   file(.mp4)<br>
+This is a machine learning application that extracts the pose of a person's gait with an input of a video file(.mp4)<br>

 ### Dependencies